goneal26/pongo/README.md

  - the `@` operator for checking single boolean flags as well as for buff indexing
  - NO scoping, variables can be freed (or "smashed") at any point in the program's evaluation.

-Read SPECIFICATION.md for more information.
+Read SPECIFICATION.md (TODO) for more information.
 For syntax highlighting for Sublime Text, check the `misc` directory.
 For some example pongo scripts, check the `examples` directory.